-Details of the procedure blishes the Article 23 of the Regulations of the Board of Directors establishes t ion on any following mechanism: 1.
-Directors may request information on a s end may matter for which the Board is responsible and to this end m mentation. examine the books, records, documents and other documentation is possible.
-The right to information includes investees, whenever this is possib ecretary of 2.
-The request for information must be addressed to the Secretary man of the the Board of Directors, who will convey it to the Chairman of t e Secretary Board and the appropriate contact at the Company.
-3. The Secreta nformation will advise the director of the confidential nature of the informati nfidentiality requested and received and of his duty to maintain confidential under the terms in the Regulations of the Board.
+Details of the procedure Article 23 of the Regulations of the Board of Directors establishes the following mechanism: 1.
+Directors may request information on any matter for which the Board is responsible and to this end may examine the books, records, documents and other documentation.
+The right to information includes investees, whenever this is possible.
+2. The request for information must be addressed to the Secretary of the Board of Directors, who will convey it to the Chairman of the Board and the appropriate contact at the Company.
+3. The Secretary will advise the director of the confidential nature of the information requested and received and of his duty to maintain confidentiality under the terms in the Regulations of the Board.
 4. The Chairman may refuse to provide information if he considers (i) that it is not necessary for the full performance of the duties with which the director is entrusted or (ii) that its cost is not reasonable in view of the importance of the problem and the assets and revenue of the Company.